-The New Jersey Department of Education (NJDOE) has mandated that school districts' reopening plans must account for resuming in-person instruction in some capacity.
+The New Jersey Department of Education (NJDOE) has mandated that school districts' reopening plans must account for resuming in-person instruction.
 Scheduling decisions will be informed by careful evaluation of the health and safety standards and the most up-to-date guidance from the New Jersey Department of Health (NJDOH), as well the stakeholder input on the needs of all students and the realities of the District.
-School district policies for attendance and instructional time may require modifications for the 2020-2021 school year.